top of page

 DAY ONE WRAP UP and PRIZE DRAW

-MANY THANKS TO HAMILTON, BURLINGTON SPCA FOR SPONSORING THE EVENING SOCIAL!
+MANY THANKS TO PET VALU FOR SPONSORING THE EVENING MEAL AND TO DOCUPET FOR SPONSORING THE EVENING SOCIAL!

 Thanks to our Sponsors.